CellProfiler/CellProfiler/cellprofiler/data/help/other_plugins.rst

 hitting the "Raw" button on GitHub, then using your browser's Save function.
-You can also download the whole repository of pipelines by cloning the whole repository from GitHub using Git, the GitHub app, or by downloading a ZIP file with all the modules from the main GitHub page.
+You can also download the whole repository of pipelines by cloning the whole repository from GitHub using Git, the GitHub app, or by downloading a ZIP file with all the modules using the "Clone or download" green button on the repository's landing page.

 CellProfiler will check for plugins in its plugins directory, which you can set from the *File > Preferences* menu.
 Once you've obtained the module(s) you're